magomimmo/modern-cljs/README.md

 I'll do my best to keep the port quickly updated with the upstream as it evolves.

-### Quickstart with the David Noled Programming Language Tutorial
+### Quickstart with the David Nolen Programming Language Tutorial

 ```bash
 git clone https://github.com/magomimmo/modern-cljs.git